 The nature of international football means that it is not every great player who gets the opportunity to show off on the biggest stage.
-Wales and Real Madrid star Gareth Bale, Gabon’s Pierre Emerick-Aubameyang and Bosnia’s Miralem Pjanic are just a few of the superstars from small countries who will not be going to Russia.
+Wales and Real Madrid star Gareth Bale, Gabon’s Pierre Emerick-Aubameyang and Bosnia’s Miralem Pjanic are just a few of the superstars from smaller countries who have impressed in recent seasons.

 Here are five players from small countries not necessarily considered a hotbed of footballing talent who have found a way to make a lasting impression on the game with their brilliant form at club level, and sometimes by leading their countries to unexpected success on an international stage.

 With a population of under 7 million people, Croatia is a nation that has punched above its weight since it became independent in 1991.
 For such a relatively small country, it has produced an excessive number of top-class players throughout its existence, with Real Madrid’s Luka Modric perhaps the best contemporary example.